galogm/the_utils/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to NAME' documentation!
+Welcome to the_utils' documentation!
 ======================================================

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 4
-   :caption: Datasets
+   :caption: Utils
    :glob:

-   rst/data_info.rst
+   rst/the_utils.rst

 Index